BryanGon13/Aviation-Monopoly/README.md

 ### Frameworks - Libraries - Programs Used
 - [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness of website on different devices.
-- [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
 - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
 - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.